 Cordyceps Sinensis vs Militaris: What’s the Best Cordyceps Supplement?

-Written by Real Mushrooms
+Written by Real Mushrooms - Updated: October 14, 2024

 There’s a fascinating mushroom that grows from insect bodies after it consumes them from the inside out.
 This parasitic fungus is called Cordyceps.
 Ironically, what is deadly to insects becomes something that is healthy for humans to consume as a multi-benefit supplement.
 There are key differences between the commercially-available Cordyceps types used in supplements.
-So, the question is: when it comes to Cordyceps sinensis vs militaris, which variety gives you the most health benefits for your buck?
+So, the question is: when it comes to Cordyceps sinensis vs C. militaris, which variety gives you the most potential health benefits for your buck?

 Cordyceps sinensis is a type of health-supporting, functional mushroom that has been used for centuries in Traditional Chinese medicine.
-In modern times it has become so rare and highly sought after for its unique health-supporting properties that its price tag makes purchasing it out of reach for all but the ultra-rich.
+In modern times, it has become so rare and highly sought after for its unique health-supporting properties that its price tag makes purchasing it out of reach for all but the ultra-rich.

 However, there is an alternative to the sinensis variety of Cordyceps that can be cultivated commercially.
 This alternative requires no dead insects to be involved in the growing process and makes the resulting supplement affordable.
-Happily, this cultivated version, called Cordyceps militaris, provides the same kind of healthy compounds that makes the Cordyceps sinensis variety effective as a supplement.
+Happily, this cultivated version, called Cordyceps militaris, provides the same kind of healthy compounds that makes the natural Cordyceps sinensis variety effective as a supplement.

 In This Article: